ArkCase/ark_helm_charts/README.md

 ## <a name="preparation"></a>Deployment

 Before you can deploy ArkCase, it's important to understand that it can be deployed in two modes: [*production*](#production) mode, and [*development*](#development) mode.
-By default, if deployed with no configurations, the charts will build an application in ***development*** mode.
-This may change in the near future, but for now this is the default mode of operation.
+By default, if deployed with no configurations, the charts will build an application in ***production*** mode.
+This has recently changed from the previos default of **development** mode, since it's more congruent with the chart's intended use, and develoment environments are more easily configured.

 The simplest way to deploy the chart is by using helm, and referencing any additional configuration files you may need (such as licenses, or other configurations):

-    $ helm install arkcase arckase/app-0.2.0 -f licenses.yaml -f ingress.yaml -f conf.yaml
+    $ helm install arkcase arkcase/app -f licenses.yaml -f ingress.yaml -f conf.yaml

 The contents of the configuration files are discussed in the [configuration section](#configuration).